 Instead of attaching the leaves with floral wire, I used hot glue.
 Meanwhile, the antler picks were attached with wire.

 Arranging the antlers was the most frustrating part of the whole process.
 I bought these faux antler picks at Hobby Lobby and they are identical.
-Thus, they don’t look symmetrical when you place them opposite of each other like I did.
+So, they don’t look symmetrical when you place them opposite of each other like I did.

 I kept twisting and turning the picks until I got them as even-looking as possible.